-A group of campers set fourth on dangerous grounds with several agendas on mind.
-Some are going to find romance while others are in search of a lost Indian Treasure.
-However Murder, Deception and Revenge are the primary motives for one.
+A group of campers set forth on dangerous grounds with several agendas on their minds.
+Some are going to find romance while others are in search of a lost Indian treasure.
+However murder, deception, and revenge are the primary motives for one.

 Mark Anthony Del Negro